Modeling the Impact of Communication and Human Uncertainties on Runway Capacity in Terminal Airspace: Discrete Event Simulation

 \section{Discrete Event Simulation}

 This simulation models two distinct aircraft arrival flows converging toward a runway threshold, the straight-in flow and the downwind flow.
 This setup reflects operations in congested terminal areas, where controllers rely on vectoring along the downwind-to-final leg to manage spacing and maintain throughput \citep{favennec2009point}.
-Arrivals are modeled as modified Poisson processes to capture the stochastic nature of high-demand operations, with minimum separation enforced according to wake vortex safety standards \citep{bolender2000evaluation}.
-A Discrete Event Simulation (DES) framework is used to represent and evaluate the performance of merging these flows, based on the following assumptions: (i) the simulation runs for a fixed duration of one hour, with metric calculations (e.g., downwind holding time) adjusted accordingly; (ii) all aircraft are assumed to perform a constant-bank coordinated turn along a circular arc with a $3^\circ$ curvature, resulting in a fixed turning time of 60 seconds; and (iii) all aircraft follow the same speed profile for simplification.
+Arrivals are modeled as modified Possion processes to capture the stochastic nature of high-demand operations, with minimum separation enforced according to wake vortex safety standards \citep{bolender2000evaluation}.
+A Discrete Event Simulation (DES) framework is used to represent and evaluate the performance of merging these flows, based on the following assumptions: (i) the simulation runs for a fixed duration of one hour, mirroring the hourly-capacity convention adopted by FAA AC 150/5060-5 \citep{faa15050605}.
+The metrics are computed only over events that complete within this one-hour window: the runway throughput counts all aircraft (both straight-in and successfully merged downwind) that cross the runway threshold within the hour; the downwind immediate-turn fraction is computed as the ratio of immediate-turn merges to the total number of downwind aircraft that enter the scenario within the hour; and the average downwind holding time is averaged only over those downwind aircraft that successfully merge before the cutoff, while aircraft still in the holding queue at the end of the hour are not included in the holding-time average.
+This handling preserves the conventional hourly-throughput definition but, as discussed in \Cref{subsec: case1-mc} and \Cref{fig: slope}, artificially depresses the estimated holding time at very high downwind demand because long-delay aircraft are truncated by the horizon -- a finite-horizon limitation we explicitly revisit in \Cref{sec: conclusion}; (ii) all aircraft are assumed to perform a constant-bank coordinated turn along a circular arc with a $3^\circ$ curvature, resulting in a fixed turning time of 60 seconds; and (iii) all aircraft follow the same speed profile for simplification.
 A Monte Carlo-based DES with importance sampling is employed to efficiently explore both typical and rare-edge scenarios, including severe communication failures and pilot delays.
 The mathematical formulation and merging logic are detailed in the following subsections.